Whiskerz1337/IP_variables/README.md

 <br>

-The same rules apply when passing this into other tools, you must use '$':
+When passing this into other tools, you must use '$':

 <br>